 Sour Special Sauce – This Indica-dominant strain is the result of pairing Special Sauce with GG#4 Conversion.
-Woody, fruity, spicy and sour with astringent berry notes, the strain hints of an exotic, sour earthiness.
+Woody, fruity, spicy and sour with astringent floral and berry notes, the strain hints of an exotic, sour earthiness.

 Hawaiian Haze – An award-winning, Sativa-dominant hybrid from Oregon CBD, this strain is born by crossing DC Haze “CC” and Early Resin Berry (ERB).
-The resulting unique and funky terpene profile evokes the taste of the tropics.
+The blend and resulting unique and funky terpene profile evokes the taste of the tropics.

 What is the entourage effect?

 Originally proposed in 1999, the entourage effect describes an analysis of cannabis compounds—such as terpenes, flavonoids, and other chemicals— acting synergistically with cannabinoids in the endocannabinoid system, resulting in chemistry that modulates the overall effects of the plant.
 It follows that terpenes would add to the entourage effect because they are part of the overall composition of the plant materials .